 - distFromkNearest(self, p)

-Returns the sum of the distances of a
+Returns the distance of a

 point p from its k-nearest neighbors in the archive.
+The

 - sparseness(self, p)

 given point p as defined by equation 1 on page 13 of the

 paper.
 Recall that sparseness is a measure of how unique this point